tlevine/dada.pink/stuff/when-i-have-a-house/index.md

 Let's say I want to be able to have up to five guests at a time (six people including me).
 Here is what I would have.

-Instead of a rug, I have six pairs of house shoes.
+Instead of carpets, I have six pairs of house shoes.
 To convince people that I clean the shoes after they are worn, have a hamper containing a seventh pair of house shoes.
+Maybe guests don't really need these, but I need at least one pair for myself.

 I have a dining table.
 In order that it be easy to ship and store, the table separates into three sections, and the legs are easy to remove.
 The table top is thin, and I have some way of switching the height between eating height and computering height.

+I have six chairs.
+Actually, maybe I have two benches, as this could be easier to assemble and disassemble.

 I have something like an sofa.
 This could be a normal sofa.
 More likely, it is a rug and either a bunch of large pillows or a mattress